 We take the time and care to build strong relationships with each child and their family.
 We provide a thoughtfully planned, stimulating and nurturing learning environment in which each child feels secure and valued in order to thrive and optimise their learning.
 Our curriculum delivers the areas of learning and development laid out in the Early Years Foundation Stage Framework and uses the 'Development Matters' document as a guide.
 We work towards the Early Learning Goals to ensure that children have a secure foundation for their learning in Year 1.
 Additionally, we provide a curriculum that is rich in first-hand experiences and responsive to the children's ever evolving interests.
-Using an appropriate blend of adult and child-led learning activities and experiences, we enable every child to progress well through challenging and enjoyable learning experiences.
-By holding high expectations for every child to achieve secure foundations in their early learning while allowing scope for their innate curiosity and independence to develop, we support children to become resilient and enthusiastic life-long learners.
+Using an appropriate blend of adult and child-led learning activities and experiences, weenable every child to progress well through challenging and enjoyable learning whileallowing scope for their innate curiosity and independence to develop, we support children to become resilient and enthusiastic life-long learners.